MrAlexSee/InterviewTopics/README.md

 * [Aho-Corasick](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm): a finite state machine which resembles a trie.
 Matches multiple queries at once while sliding over the text.

 * [Boyer-Moore](https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_string_search_algorithm): begin matching from the end of the pattern and jump forward based on mismatches.
-After proprocessing, the size of each shift can be determined in constant time: align the text with the rightmost occurrence of current char in P or shift the pattern by its total length.
+After preprocessing, the size of each shift can be determined in constant time: align the text with the rightmost occurrence of current char in P or shift the pattern by its total length.
 Worst case is O(nm + δ).

 * [KMP](https://en.wikipedia.org/wiki/Knuth%E2%80%93Morris%E2%80%93Pratt_algorithm): for each mismatch at position i in the pattern, shift P by i - l, where l is the length of the longest proper prefix of P[0, i − 1] which is also a suffix of P[0, i − 1] and start matching from position l in the pattern.
 Worst case is O(n + m).